Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

   compile --> link --> bundle --> serve --> reload
 ```

-When I started, it took some time, to get used to this - needs at least two consoles running.
+When I started, it took some time, to get used to this, what is connceted to what, etc..
 When things go wrong, do I need to look at sbt, vite or what?

-We  need all that stuff, but instead of
+My understanding ended up something like;

 ```mermaid
 flowchart LR